Please ensure Javascript is enabled for purposes of website accessibility

 computer screen showing video editing software with a camera and green screen in background

 Watch the documentary – ‘The Battle for Britney: Fans, Cash and a Conservatorship’ and answer the questions below (200 words minimum per question).
+If you are unable to access BBC, please watch this documentary instead.
+However, for the most comprehensive understanding of the exercise, we recommend watching the original BBC documentary if possible.

 1. Throughout the documentary, identify the key criticisms being aimed at the media industry and how celebrity culture can lead to the victimisation of its stars?